 A bottle of distilled white vinegar is always really handy to have as there’s loads of ways you can use it for cleaning around your home.

-Warning – don’t mix washing detergent or softener with vinegar and never add it to products containing bleach as it creates toxic fumes.
+Warning – don’t mix washing detergent or fabric softener with vinegar and never add it to products containing bleach as it creates toxic fumes.

-Okay – if you really want to shift the musty smell then you need to be persistent – follow each step and be prepared to run through the whole routine a couple of times for really stubborn smells.
+Okay – if you really want to shift the musty smell then you need to be persistent.
+Follow each step and be prepared to run through the whole routine a couple of times for really stubborn smells.

-- Dry the item on a washing line outside so it can really blow through – leave it outside blowing in the wind for at least a day.
+- Dry the item on a washing line outside so it can really blow through.
+Leave it outside blowing in the wind for at least a day.

 - Then wash the item again as per the washing instructions using regular detergent and regular fabric softener.
 We use Ecover Biological Laundry Liquid and Ecover Fabric Conditioner, the Gardenia and Vanilla scented one, it’s lush!

 - Again dry the item outside on the washing line – leaving it to blow through for at least a day.